shumengliu/markdown-cv/index.md

 ## [Projects](https://www.shuyunthewf.com/projects)

 ### Lynx Bank
-- *A mock banking system with realistic look to delay scammers in action.*
+- *A realistic-looking mock banking system aimed at deterring scammers.*
 - &bull; The system includes a CMS GUI with full CRUD operations.
 - &bull; Designed and implemented the random transaction generator module with full unit testing coverage.
 - &bull; Improved the presentation of pages on account information to make the system look genuine.